Baker announces businesses that can resume operating under Phase 1 of state’s reopening plan, issues ‘safer-at-home’ advisory

-BOSTON (WHDH) - Construction sites and manufacturing businesses, along with places of worship, have been given the green light to immediately reopen with strong restrictions under Phase 1 of Massachusetts’ four-phased plan to a “New Normal,” Gov. Charlie Baker announced Monday.
+BOSTON (WHDH) – Construction sites, manufacturing businesses, and places of worship have been given the green light to immediately reopen with strong restrictions under Phase 1 of Massachusetts’ four-phased plan to a “New Normal,” Gov. Charlie Baker announced Monday.
 Baker also issued a new “safer-at-home” advisory to protect vulnerable individuals who are susceptible to contracting coronavirus.

 RELATED: MBTA continues operating on reduced schedule as state rolls out phase 1 of reopening plan